Content

 One particular medical cause of hair loss is called alopecia areata.
 This immune condition causes your body’s immune system to attack your hair follicles, resulting in rapid hair loss that usually grows back over time (though not always).

-Want to know how to tell whether you have male pattern baldness or alopecia areata?
+Curious about whether you have male pattern baldness or alopecia areata?
 Look at your hair loss pattern — alopecia areata causes patchy hair loss vs. the receding hairline of male pattern hair loss.

 Just as your diet and stress levels can have an impact on the health of your hair, so can other aspects of your lifestyle.
-If you drink, party and barely get any sleep, your hairline could suffer.
+If you drink, party, and barely get any sleep, your hairline could suffer.

 Low-quality sleep also results in lower production of essential hormones, many of which play a major role in promoting hair growth.